-- Make sure your doctor knows if you are using blood thinners (such as high-dose aspirin, warfarin, or Coumadin®).
+- Some medicines can affect how collagenase, Clostridium histolyticum works.
+Tell your doctor if you are using blood thinners, such as high-dose aspirin or warfarin.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if your are pregnant or breastfeeding, or if you have a blood clotting problem.
+- Tell your doctor if your are pregnant or breastfeeding, or if you have a blood clotting problem.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: